chkt/lola/readme.md

 Now you can retrieve your reference to the application object and enter your application (by accessing the router service for example).

+###Entity identifiers

+Lola uses URI formated identifier strings to identify locateable entities within the application.
+The string `entityType://moduleId/path/to/entityName?entityId` will retrieve the entity of type `entityType` from module `moduleId` at the path `path/to/entityName` and the unique id `entityId`.

+`entityType` can be any type of configured locateable resource type, `moduleId` is the canonical name of the module, the path represents the path to the class within its local tree - the forward slashes will be converted to backslashes to conform to php naming conventions.

+The framework will do its best to aggressively infer attributes of the requested entity.
+In any place where the type is implicit, specifying `entityType` is unneccessary.
+When the `moduleId` is not specified, the module registry will search for the class within the registered modules.
+`entityId` is only required when needed to configure the entity, and the `entityName` can often be reduced to a simple alphanumeric string.

 ###Modules

 Lola uses Modules, Dependency Injection and Providers.